Patient Access to Medications Through Public Programs

 Government programs, such as Medicare, Medicaid, and the Department of Veterans Affairs, help Americans gain access to the medicines they need.

 The biopharmaceutical industry’s top priority is to provide patients with access to high quality medicines.
 For more on the Affordable Care Act, click here.

-Medicare is the government program that insures many of the nation’s retirees and disabled individuals.
+Medicare is the government program that insures many of the nation’s retirees and individuals with disabilities.
 Outpatient prescription medicines are generally covered by Medicare Part D, which began providing prescription drug benefits in 2006.
 Part D is administered by private plans using a competitive bidding system which achieves savings and preserves incentives for continued innovation in biopharmaceutical research and development.
-Enjoying high satisfaction rates from beneficiaries (90% in 2012 ), Part D provides comprehensive, affordable access to medicines, and helps keep seniors healthier.
-Further, total Part D costs are on track to be $346 billion (or 45 percent) less than original projections, and average monthly premiums for 2013 are about $30 in 2013, less than half the original estimates.
+Enjoying high satisfaction rates from beneficiaries ), Part D provides comprehensive, affordable access to medicines, and helps keep seniors healthier.
+Further, total Part D costs are $349 billion (or 45 percent) less than initial 2004-2013 projections, according to the Congressional Budget Office.
+And average monthly premiums for 2015 are about $32, roughly half the original estimates.
 Learn more about this successful government program in our Medicare Part D section.

 Medicaid is a jointly run and financed by the States and the federal-government that provides access to healthcare for many low-income Americans, including children and their parents, pregnant women, and persons who qualify on the basis of disability.
 Millions more may qualify for Medicaid beginning in 2014, when states have additional tools to expand coverage.
 Medicaid is also the primary source of funding for long-term care services and provides additional benefits to the lowest income Medicare beneficiaries.